wp-plugins/ewww-image-optimizer/readme.txt

 Huge thanks to all our translators:
 Romanian translation by MediasInfo.ro
-Spanish translation by Manuel Ballesta Ruiz
-Dutch translation by Ludo Rubben
+Spanish translation by Manuel Ballesta Ruiz and Adrián López Galera Dutch translation by Ludo Rubben
 Polish translation by Grzegorz Janoszka
 Russian translation by Elvis of turkenichev.ru Portuguese translation by Pedro Marcelo de Sá Alves

-If you would like to translate this plugin, get more information here: http://www.shanebishop.net/ewww-io-plugin-translators/
+If you would like to help translate this plugin (new or existing translations), register for an account at our online translation hub: http://translate.ewww.io/

 == Installation ==